Tracking XPaths on IOS XE

 This plugin prints the name of each YANG node on a separate line with its full XPath path.
 This is useful when looking for a particular element in a large YANG file, and looking for the exact path it (or they) are at.

-- Install command-line fuzzy finder fuzzy finder:
+- Install command-line fuzzy finder fuzzy finder (fzf) and ripgrep (rg) command

 brew install fzf